 This is a massive change as it now means you can have a central store for all your container configuration, and opens the door for a whole bunch of really cool possibilities.
 You could, for example, have a service that allows users to edit configuration files or set parameters through a web interface.
 Or you could plug Tiller into your automation stack so you can alter container configuration on the fly.
 You could even use Tiller “on the metal” to configure physical/VM hosts when they boot.

 Of course, this does introduce an external dependancy on launching your containers, so you should ensure that before you implement this in a production setting you have carefully considered all your points of failure!

 Enabling these plugins is straightforward – simply add them to

 As with all Tiller plugins, the ordering is significant.
 In the above example, values from the HTTP data source will take precedence over YAML files, but templates loaded from files will take precedence over templates stored in HTTP.
 You should tweak this as appropriate for your environment.

 You also do not need to enable both plugins; for example you may just want to retrieve values for your templates from a web server, but continue to use files to store your actual template content.

-As the HTTP plugins can fetch everything (a list of templates, contents and values) from a webservice, if you accept the defaults your environment files can literally now be reduced to :
+As the HTTP plugins can fetch everything (a list of templates, contents and values) from a webservice, if you accept the defaults your environment configuration blocks can literally now be reduced to :

 1 2 3